laptou/reduct/docs/improvements.rst

   Currently a lot of things are hard-coded, and a lot of invariants are left unstated.
 (See :ref:`Expression Fields` for some of the core invariants.)
-It would be nice to use Immutable.js Records to make the fields than an object has explicit.
+It would be nice to use Immutable.js Records to make the fields that an object has explicit.
 Also, it would be nice to not hard-code expression types in the codebase (outside of semantics definitions).
 This refers to how the stage and the "generic" semantics functions hard-code what expressions are